All the funds obtained for

 trackerand website that includes forums and index.
 Requiring users to register

 with this site.
+Only members can upload torrents.

 What is BitTorrent?
 How can I get as a .torrent file?